aviral-batra/obsidian-power-search/README.md

 # Obsidian Power Search

 Obsidian search is a plugin that allows you to search your notes while you are typing in obsidian (currently limited to only searching anki notes).
 This has a few benefits:
-- helps you to better link your ideas
+- helps you to better link your ideas as you can link similar information when you see similar note text
 - helps prevent redundancy as you can see where you have written something else before
+- easier maintainence of notes as you can update them whenever you see something you want to change

 ## Setup for built in indexes